 Michael’s Harvard Experience

 As Assistant Professor of Medicine at Harvard Medical School from 2000-05, Michael served as Director of Legal Programs at the Harvard Medical School Division for Research and Education in Complementary and Integrative Medical Therapies and Harvard Medical School Osher Institute.
 Michael’s responsibilities included designing policies for a reproducible model of integrative health care within the Harvard hospital system; he also spearheaded negotiation among international coinvestigators of agreement around intellectual property issues for systematic evaluation of East Asian herbal products.
-From 2005-08, Michael holds a joint appointment as Assistant Clinical Professor of Medicine at Harvard Medical School and Assistant Professor in the Department of Health Policy & Management at Harvard School of Public Health, where he directs a course on Complementary and Alternative Medicine: Health Law & Policy.
-In 2008, he became an Adjunct Assistant Professor of Health Policy and Management at the Harvard School of Public Health.
+From 2005 to 2008, Michael held a joint appointment as Assistant Clinical Professor of Medicine at Harvard Medical School and Assistant Professor in the Department of Health Policy & Management at the Harvard T.H.
+Chan School of Public Health, where he directed a course on Complementary and Alternative Medicine: Health Law & Policy.
+In 2008, he became an Adjunct Assistant Professor of Health Policy and Management at the Harvard T.H.
+Chan School of Public Health.

 While at Harvard, Michael was awarded a Fortieth Anniversary Senior Fellowship at the Center for the Study of World Religions within Harvard Divinity School.
 His work received funding from federal and philanthropic organizations, including the National Library of Medicine; the National Center for Complementary and Alternative Medicine (NCCAM) at the National Institutes of Health; the Greenwall Foundation; and the Rudolph Steiner Foundation.